WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 ## Satellite Data Structures

-Before I finish the first part of this blog (yes there will be the next part :see_no_evil:), which mostly focuses on concepts in satellite and UAV images, I want to discuss data structures used with satellite data, specifically how this data is stored and read.
+Before I finish the first part of this blog (yes there will be a next part :see_no_evil:), which mostly focuses on concepts in satellite and UAV images, I want to discuss data structures used with satellite data, specifically how this data is stored and read.

 Firstly, before focusing on satellite images, I need to mention that geospatial data is mostly stored in two data structures: shapes and rasters.
 Rasters, are just images of the earth with various spectral resolutions, not only RGB.
 However, if you go to OpenStreetMaps, you will mainly see some shapes and not images because it is less memory-consuming to store shapes such as lines, points, or polygons.
 We can often refer to the earth image through a Coordinate Reference System (CRS), which is a method used to describe and locate features on the surface of the Earth.
-Thus sometimes we store data as shapes and not only rasters.
+Thus, sometimes we store data as shapes and not only rasters.

 ### Vector Spatial Structures

-Shapes are often stored in [shapefiles](https://desktop.arcgis.com/en/arcmap/latest/manage-data/shapefiles/what-is-a-shapefile.htm) (.shp/.shx/.dbf) format.
+Shapes are often stored in the [shapefiles](https://desktop.arcgis.com/en/arcmap/latest/manage-data/shapefiles/what-is-a-shapefile.htm) (.shp/.shx/.dbf) format.
 This format was developed by the Environmental Systems Research Institute (ESRI) and is now widely used by many GIS software applications.
 The structure of a Shapefile is organized into three main components: header, record, and geometry.
 The header contains information about the file, including the shape type, bounding box, and projection information.
 The record describes the attributes associated with a feature, such as the name, population, or elevation.
 The geometry contains the spatial location and shape of the feature, such as a point or a polygon.

 <p align = "center">
 <img src="/images/posts/geospatial_1_vector.png" width="400">
 </p>
 <p align = "center">
-Figure 12 Open Street Map of my town.
+Figure 12 Open Street Map of my city.
 It is mostly constructed with vector structures such as lines and polygons.
 </p>

 The second widely used format is [GeoJSON](https://libgeos.org/specifications/geojson/), which is based on the popular file format JSON.
 It is a lightweight, text-based format designed to represent simple or complex geometries, including points, lines, polygons, and multi-geometries, along with their associated properties.
 It is supported by many GIS software applications and web mapping platforms, such as Google Maps and Leaflet.

-Comparing the two formats, I would choose GeoJSON formats due to a few intakes.
+Comparing the two formats, I would choose GeoJSON due to a few reasons.
 Shapefiles consist of multiple files, including a main file for geometry, an index file, and a database file for attributes.
 In contrast, GeoJSON is a single file format that includes both the geometry and attributes in one file. **GeoJSON is faster**.
 Shapefiles support a wide range of geometry types, including points, lines, and polygons, while GeoJSON also supports these geometry types as well as more complex geometries like multipoints, multilines, and multipolygons.
 GeoJSON has the advantage of being more flexible and easier to use with web applications.

 There also exist [Well-Known Text (WKT)](https://libgeos.org/specifications/wkt/) and [Well-Known Binary (WKB)](https://libgeos.org/specifications/wkb/), common text-based and binary-based formats, respectively, for representing spatial data in a standardized format.
 In terms of usage, WKT and WKB are primarily used for exchanging spatial data between different software applications, while GeoJSON and Shapefile are commonly used for storing and sharing spatial data within GIS applications.